 If you have ever been looking for tips and techniques to speed up the loading time of your website, you might have come across the word CDN at least once.

-Using CDN to deliver the content of your website is one of the most effective and easy-win strategies to improve the page loading speed of websites.
+Using a CDN to deliver the content of your website is one of the most effective and easy-win strategies to improve the page loading speed of a website.
 It’s even recommended by search engines like Google.

-CDN can dramatically reduce page loading time, improve site performance, and do much more.
-In this blog, we provide an overview of CDN, why it’s useful, and how to use a CDN to speed a WooCommerce website.
+A CDN can dramatically reduce page loading time, improve site performance, and do much more.
+In this blog, we provide an overview of what a CDN is, why it’s useful, and how to use a CDN to speedup a WooCommerce website.

 CDN stands for Content Delivery Network and it refers to a group of connected servers to optimize the delivery of static content to the website visitors.

 You can think of a CDN as an additional storage unit to store the static files on a website or application.
 This storage unit is a network of connected servers (edge servers or nodes in CDN language) that are located in different parts of the world.

 What makes a CDN so special is that it can deliver content or resources on a web page to the visitor far more quickly than your original server can do.
 There are many more benefits for using a CDN and we will come to that in a moment.